metadevpro/cal/cal.md

 4. `/cal/meta/roles/{name}`      Return a role by name
 5. `/cal/meta/roles/{name}/permissions`  Return the permissions for a given role

-Metadata endpoints can be secured and exposed ony to authorized parties.
+Metadata end-points can be secured and exposed ony to authorized parties.

 Metadata types (TBD).

 ### CAL-H Health Info
-For supporting best practices, some extra endpoints can help to standardize heart-beat, metrics and auto-diagnosis when operating the services.
+For supporting best practices, some extra end-points can help to standardize heart-beat, metrics and auto-diagnosis when operating the services.

 #### CAL-H1.
 Ping